ivan-guerra/programmador.com/content/posts/base-conversion.md

 > machine GMP runs on.
 GMP has a rich set of functions, and the functions have a
 > regular interface.

 GMP has a convenient C++ class based interface.
-The docs for how to use the C++ bindings[^2] and for GNU MP in general are solid.
+The docs for how to use the [C++ bindings][2] and for GNU MP in general are solid.
 GMP is a perfect fit for this project.

 ## Conversions